Itineraries

 - 7 days

-- Main planning discipline
+- Main planning rule

-- One clear route anchor per trip
+- One clear route focus per trip

 How to choose